 Non-academic Appointments .
 Full and part-time staff positions may be available on campus.
 Although such work will probably not be related to your graduate study, it does have the advantage of limiting your commute time to class.
 For information on what positions are open and how to apply, please contact the campus’ Human Resources office or web page.

 Note: Before taking any position or accepting any award that changes your income, do not forget to check with Financial Aid to learn what the impact will be on your financial aid package or student loan.

 Communicating at the University

 Much communication in universities is carried out electronically.
 You are responsible as a student for routinely checking your UMSL student email account for official correspondence.
 We will use that for official business only, so you do not need to worry about SPAM.
 You must check it regularly and send all official correspondence through it, as it is the only means through which the Graduate School can confirm your identity as a student and issue sensitive information securely.
-For more information about campus email, click here.
+Learn more about campus email.

 Canvas is a great communication tool.
 It’s the University’s website that allows you to conduct private business here such as checking your grades.
 In addition, most faculty members post their syllabi and class materials on My Gateway.
 The Graduate School also announces information on a My Gateway page to keep you abreast of news.

 Some of the most important skills for graduate students are oral and written communication.
 While the programs expect you to communicate well, they also provide experiences to hone your skills.
 Please check the Writing Center for help too.
 Even good writers need editors.

 Another good idea is to practice giving scholarly talks in class and in sessions with friends.
 As you get more experience, attend conferences and take notes on how good speakers convey their ideas.
 Then ask a faculty member and/or your peers to help you write a proposal to give a presentation at a regional meeting.
 Before you graduate, it’s a good idea to submit at least one proposal to present a paper at a national or international conference.